 The effects of screen time

-“We increasingly see Computer Vision Syndrome (CVS), or digital eye strain, in children and teens.
+Dynamic Vision Optometrists says that it is increasingly seeing Computer Vision Syndrome (CVS), or digital eye strain, in children and teens.
 This is due to prolonged exposure to computer screens and other devices.
 Screens emit blue light, which causes damage to the back of the eye and increases the risk of degeneration and permanent vision loss later in life.

 It’s important to relax

-A solution for young people who spend a lot of time looking at screens to do their schoolwork, especially with the wide-spread use of computers and devices during the lockdown period, is accommodative support lenses.
-These are designed to relax the eyes when looking closely at screens for long periods and then focussing on objects in the distance.
+A solution for those who spend a lot of time looking at screens is accommodative support lenses.
+These are designed to relax the eyes when looking closely at screens for long periods and then focusing on objects in the distance.
 Accommodative support lenses in combination with blue light control will support young eyes and reduce digital eye strain and its associated symptoms.

 “Even if your child already wears glasses and appears to be suffering from digital eye strain, it is a good idea to have their eyes checked.
-This will help to make sure that the prescription is still appropriate,” advises Naude.
+This will help to make sure that the prescription is still appropriate,” advises the optometrist company.